Cockfield Church and Glebe Garden

 No toilet facilities at the church but there are some at the pub opposite, the café and the Working Men’s club.

-Refreshments – YMCA Community Café at Lipscomb Hall in centre of village (300 yards) – not Mondays or Saturdays.
+Refreshments – YMCA Community Café at Lipscomb Hall in centre of village (300 yards) – not Saturdays.

 Contact Barnard Castle Tourist Information Office re accommodation.